Monk Leveling Guide

 Master’s Gauge

 The Master’s Gauge has two aspects; the three Beast Chakra orbs in the centre, and the two Nadi on either side.
-Using a GCD under Perfect Balance will fill up a Beast Chakra of the respective Form; Bootshine would give an Opo-Opo Chakra, Snap Punch would give a Coeurl Chakra, etc.
+Using a GCD under Perfect Balance will fill up a Beast Chakra of the respective Form; Bootshine would give an Opo-opo Chakra, Snap Punch would give a Coeurl Chakra, and so on.

-Upon building up three Beast Chakra, Masterful Blitz will turn into one of four different GCDs.
+Upon building up three Beast Chakra, Masterful Blitz will turn into one of four different type of GCDs.

 By building up one of each different Beast Chakra, you will be able to use Flint Strike, which will fill up the Solar Nadi on the Master’s Gauge.
 Flint Strike upgrades to Rising Phoenix at Level 86.